Maruti Ignis compact SUV comes with a price tag ranging from Rs 4.59 lakh to Rs 7.80 lakh (ex-showroom, Delhi).

 |Transmission||5-speed MT & AMT|

-The Maruti Suzuki Ignis comes with the tried and tested 1.3-litre MJD diesel and 1.2-litre K-Series petrol engine options.
-Both the powertrains have already been used for the Baleno premium hatchback.
-The power and torque figures of the diesel motor stand at 74bhp and 190Nm respectively.
-On the other hand, the petrol unit churns out 81.8bhp against 113Nm of torque.
-The crossover comes with a choice of a 5-speed manual and an AMT gearbox.
-Read: Maruti Vitara Brezza – Price List, Variant-Wise Features, Specifications & Pictures
+The Maruti Suzuki Ignis features the tried and tested 1.3-litre MJD diesel and the 1.2-litre K-Series petrol engine under the skin.
+Both the powertrains have been carried over from the Baleno premium hatchback.
+While the diesel motor can produce 74bhp at 4,000rpm and 190Nm of torque at 2,000rpm, the petrol unit makes 81.8bhp and 113Nm of torque.
+The crossover could be brought with a 5-speed manual transmission, or an AMT gearbox.
+Read: Maruti Vitara Brezza – All You Need To Know

-Similar to the Vitara Brezza, the all-new Ignis crossover is available in dual-tone colour schemes – Uptown Red with Midnight Black, Tinsel Blue with Pearl Arctic White and Tinsel Blue with Midnight Black.
-These dual shades are available only on the Zeta and Alpha trims.
+Similar to the Vitara Brezza, the all-new Ignis crossover comes in dual-tone colour options – Uptown Red with Midnight Black, Tinsel Blue with Pearl Arctic White and Tinsel Blue with Midnight Black.
+Though, the dual shades are available only on the Zeta and Alpha trims.
 Besides this, there is a range of single tone shades – Pearl Arctic White, Silky Silver, Uptown Red and Tinsel Blue (only on the Zeta and Delta trims), Glistening Grey (except the top-end Alpha trim) and Urban Blue (except the entry-level Sigma trim).
+Also Read: Upcoming Maruti Suzuki Cars in India

 Maruti Ignis Sigma – 15-inch steel wheels, front power windows with driver side auto down, air conditioner and heater, tilt adjust steering, 12V power outlet, dual airbags, ABS with EBD, driver seatbelt reminder, ISOFIX child seat anchors and speed sensing door locks.